 Agent Decomposition and Orchestration

-Decompose the domain into functional agents that own bounded responsibilities and interoperate through a central event bus and a shared set of data contracts.
+Decompose the domain into bounded agents that own discrete responsibilities and communicate via a central event bus and formal data contracts.
 Typical agents include:

-- •LeasingAgent manages pricing, vacancies, tenant screening, lease renewal strategies, and occupancy projections.
+- LeasingAgent manages pricing, vacancies, tenant screening, lease renewals, and occupancy projections.

 Event-Driven Data Plane and Data Contracts